 Employer and employee contribution requirements are determined as percentages of covered payroll amounts and vary based upon the age of each employee at the date of entering membership in OCERS or a reciprocal plan.
 Employer contribution rates are determined using the entry age normal actuarial cost method based upon a level percentage of payroll.
-Employer contribution rates ranged from 11.79% to 62.66% for the year ended December 31, 2016, and from 21.08% to 56.35% for the year ended December 31, 2015.
+Employer contribution rates ranged from 11.40% to 61.89% for the year ended December 31, 2017, and from 11.79% to 62.66% for the year ended December 31, 2016.
 Employee contributions are established by the OCERS Board of Retirement and guided by applicable state statutes.
-Employee contribution rates ranged from 8.73% to 16.50% for the year ended December 31, 2016, and from 9.08% to 15.63% for the year ended December 31, 2015.
-The contributions from the Agency recognized by the Plan, measured as the total amounts of additions to the Plan's fiduciary net position for the years ended December 31, 2016 and 2015, were \$1,038 and \$949, respectively, and equaled 100% of the required contributions, and represented 26.6% and 23.2% of the Agency's covered payroll, respectively.
+Employee contribution rates ranged from 8.75% to 16.35% for the year ended December 31, 2017, and from 8.73% to 16.50% for the year ended December 31, 2016.
+The contributions from the Agency recognized by the Plan, measured as the total amounts of additions to the Plan's fiduciary net position for the years ended December 31, 2017 and 2016, were \$1,024 and \$1,038, respectively, and equaled 100% of the required contributions, and represented 24.4% and 26.6% of the Agency's covered payroll, respectively.

-(c) Pension Liabilities, Pension Expense, and Deferred Outflows/Inflows of Resources proportionate share of each amount applicable to the Plan's participating employers, using measurement dates of December 31, 2016 and 2015, with respective actuarial valuations as of December 31, 2015 and 2014 and standard procedures to roll forward to the respective measurement dates that correspond with the Agency's reporting dates of June 30, 2017 and 2016.
+(c) Pension Liabilities, Pension Expense, and Deferred Outflows/Inflows of Resources

+For purposes of reporting under GASB Statement No. 68, Accounting and Financial Reporting for Pensions, OCERS arranged for determination of the Plan's collective net pension liability; deferred outflows and inflows of resources related to pensions; and pension expense, as well as the proportionate share of each amount applicable to the Plan's participating employers, using measurement dates of December 31, 2017 and 2016, with respective actuarial valuations as of December 31, 2016 and 2015 and standard procedures to roll forward to the respective measurement dates that correspond with the Agency's reporting dates of June 30, 2018 and 2017.
 The proportionate shares of these amounts attributable to the Transportation Corridor Agencies have been determined by OCERS's actuary based upon actual employer contributions within each rate group and further allocated between the Agency and SJHTCA on the basis of their respective shares of covered payroll to determine the amounts reportable by the Agency, as indicated below: